 Avoiding a Single Point of Failure

-Once all the standard cyber defense actions are implemented and vulnerable systems protected, it’s time to examine what the Log4j attack has taught us.
+Once all the standard cyber defence actions are implemented and vulnerable systems protected, it’s time to examine what the Log4j attack has taught us.

 For that, I’d suggest we expand upon our concept of the single point of failure and look at the concept of multiple points of identical failure.
 So even though the Log4j vulnerabilities can be viewed as single points of failure, the problem is much broader.